goreleaser/goreleaser/www/content/homebrew.md

   # Default to project name
   name: myproject

-  # Reporitory to push the tap to.
+  # Repository to push the tap to.
   github:
     owner: user
     name: homebrew-tap